shreekar2005/Building_own_OS/OSOS/README.md

     make run
     ```

-## What things are implemented in OOSS:
+## What things are implemented in OSOS:
 1. Custom printf utility (checkout ./utils_32bit/console.c)
 2. Can use multiboot_info provided by grub bootloader
 3. Calling global object constructors and destructors which are listed in `.init_array` and `.fini_array` sections (i am listing them in `.ctors_dtors` section created by linker script)